DSprtn/GTFO_VR_Plugin/README.md

 	-	Left handed mode
 	-	No VR controller mode
 	- 	IRL Crouching detection
-	-	Two handed aiming
+	-	Two handed aiming (toggleable in-game based on the distance of your hands)
+	-	Always aiming two handed, ignoring hand distance
+	- 	Snap turn amount
 	- 	Disabling some 2D UI elements
 	They can be found in a config file which is created after starting the game at least once with the VR mod installed.
 It can be found under "GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg"

 #### PERFORMANCE

-	Lower your render resolution and in-game settings, GTFO VR is a BIG resource hog!
+	Lower your render resolution in SteamVR and the quality of the in-game settings, GTFO VR is a BIG resource hog!

 	If you don't mind small artifacting on lights in exchange for a bit of extra performance set light rendering mode to '2' in GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg

 #### MISC IN-GAME ACTIONS

-	Stay in the middle of your playspace, the player character's collision is there so you might be able to walk through geometry otherwise (Will be fixed in new version)

 	Double handed aiming is triggered by proximity.
 Bring your hands together on a double handed weapon and you will enable it.
 Bring them far apart and it will switch back.

 	The watch can be toggled between inventory and objectives with the ToggleWatchMode action.

 	The watch UI is as follows - The top 5 bars represent the inventory slots with ammo in them.
+Each bar is a mag of ammo.
-On the bottom left there are 2 bars (later might be 3) representing health, infection and possibly air.
+	On the bottom left there are bars representing HP, infection and oxygen.
+They are not visible if they don't have to be.
 	The big block divides itself up based on the amount of bullets in your currently held weapon.
 Each block is one bullet.

 	Remember to bind openmenu and openmap too!
 They work in-game correctly as you'd expect.